 LG is doubling down on wireless neckband earbuds with its product refreshes of the LG TONE line.
 The LG TONE Flex XL7 is a premium headset at a fair price.
 The retractable earbuds are practical and dedicated Google Assistant is conveniently placed.
 If you’re in the market for wireless earbuds with great battery life and sound quality, you can’t go wrong with these.

-Editor’s note: this LG Tone Flex XL7 review was updated on September 21, 2020, to include a contents menu and add context to the sound quality section.
+Editor’s note: this LG TONE Flex XL7 review was updated on September 21, 2020, to include a contents menu and add context to the sound quality section.

 - People who value sound quality and convenience will be intrigued by the Tone Flex XL7 headset.
 While it only supports the AAC high-quality Bluetooth codec, it upsamples low-quality audio files with its 32-bit DAC and uses Meridian Audio tuning.